nurbujang/pands-problem-sheet/README.md

 ### Task 6 Description:
 *The task is to write a program that takes a positive floating-point number as input and outputs an approximation of its square root.*
 *I am to create a function called <tt>sqrt</tt> that does this.
-We were asked to create our own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).*
+I was asked to create my own sqrt function and not to use the built in functions x ** .5 or math.sqrt(x).*
-*This is to demonstrate that we can research and code a process (If you really needed the square root you would use one of the above methods).
+*This is to demonstrate that I can research and code a process (If I really needed the square root I would use one of the above methods).
 It was suggested that we look at the newton method at estimating square roots.
-This is a more difficult task than some of the others, but will be marked equally, so only do as much work on this as we feel comfortable.*
+This is a more difficult task than some of the others, but will be marked equally, so only do as much work on this as I feel comfortable.*

 $ python squareroot.py
 Please enter a positive number: 14.5